Dave Attell: Early life

-Attell was born in the New York City borough of Queens to a Jewish family.
+Attell was born on January 18, 1965, in the New York City borough of Queens to a Jewish family.
 He was raised in Rockville Centre on Long Island.
 He graduated from South Side High School.

 After graduating from New York University in 1987 with a degree in communications, Attell began performing at open-mic nights.

 Career

 Attell's first appearance on television was in 1988 on VH1's Stand-Up Spotlight, which also featured early appearances by Lewis Black, Margaret Cho, Jeff Garlin, Jay Mohr and Wanda Sykes.

 On November 23, 1993, he made his first appearance on Late Show with David Letterman.
 The appearance was seen by Saturday Night Live creator Lorne Michaels, who then recruited Attell to be a writer and occasional performer on SNL.
 Attell can be seen behind Chris Farley during the "Rudy Giuliani Inauguration" sketch.
 Attell worked on the show for the 1993–94 season.

 In 1995, Attell was featured on two HBO specials alongside up-and-comers Louis C.K. and Dave Chappelle.
 He was a featured performer on the 1995 Young Comedians Special hosted by Garry Shandling.
 He was given his own 60-minute special on the channel's HBO Comedy Showcase.
 Subsequently, Attell was also given an episode of HBO Comedy Half-Hour in 1997.
-Attell's first one-hour special, Dave Attell: Captain Miserable aired December 8, 2007, on HBO.